pasciaks/game-off-2025/README.md

 Bonus words that are found when you aren't playing are marked off your bonus word list - Ideally, everyone in a game starts at the same time and this would allow for fair-play, but life isn't fair, so I'm not (for now) going to implement syncing that info when others join a game room after others have been creating words in it already.

 [ ] Probably more to find, investigate and report.

+[ ] Floating words... you can float words, but only during the wave cycle.
+This occurs when the client time (minutes) are in the following ranges.

+      0-1
+      5-10
+      25-35
+      45-50
+      50-54